 How to use chili lime seasoning

-If you’re here because you love Tajín (or the Trades Joe’s chili lime seasoning), you can probably skip this section, since you’re already aware of the magic of chili and lime!
+If you’re here because you love Tajín (or Trader Joe’s chili lime seasoning), you can probably skip this section, since you’re already aware of the magic of chili and lime!

 For the uninitiated, chili lime seasoning is popular in Mexico and beyond to boost the flavor of fruit.
-I know it can sound odd if you haven’t tried it, but the combination of salt, spicy and lime really takes a mango or pineapple slice to the next level.
+I know it can sound odd if you haven’t tried it, but the combination of salty, spicy and sour really takes a mango or pineapple slice to the next level.

 Aside from this, there are loads of other ways to use a chili lime spice mix.
-Use it on the rim of a margarita glass or sprinkle it on:
+Use it on the rim of your michelada or sprinkle it on:

 - Raw veggies like cucumber, red pepper or tomato slices